EmiyaSyahriel/forcemax/README.md

 ## System Requirements
 - Windows 10 32-bit (for release, Vista 32-bit if recompiled using C compiler of that age)
-- 50kB of free storage
+- 50kB of free storage (300kB for debug build)
-- 100kB of free RAM
+- 100kB of free RAM (500kB for debug build)

 ## Features
 - Maximize window